The Alto Knights: Plot

-Costello formulates a plan, one arguably more audacious than a simple act of retribution within the mafia's brutal code.
-He eschews the traditional route of murder, recognizing that Vito has gained too many powerful allies who would surely seek vengeance.
+Costello formulates a plan, one arguably more audacious than a simple act of retribution within the Mafia's brutal code.
+He eschews the traditional route of murder, recognizing that Genovese has gained too many powerful allies who would surely seek vengeance.
 Instead, Costello opts for a more subtle, insidious approach, leveraging the increased scrutiny already focused on the mafia to orchestrate Genovese's incarceration.

 The linchpin of Costello's plan lies in the fateful Apalachin meeting.
-While never definitively proven, circumstantial evidence suggests that Costello tipped off law enforcement, alerting them to the gathering of powerful mafia figures in the small New York town of Apalachin, where Vito intends to legitimize his new position.
+While never definitively proven, circumstantial evidence suggests that Costello tipped off law enforcement, alerting them to the gathering of powerful mafia figures in the small New York town of Apalachin, where Genovese intends to legitimize his new position.
 Costello furthers the deception by deliberately delaying his arrival, making conspicuous coffee stops and engaging in leisurely apple-picking, all in an attempt to buy time for the authorities to arrive.
-His almost comical behavior, however, doesn't go unnoticed, sparking suspicion in his driver.
+His almost comical behavior, however, doesn't go unnoticed, sparking suspicion in his driver Richie Boiardo.

-The assembled mobsters are caught completely off guard, panic, and attempt to flee through the woods, leaving a trail of evidence behind.
+The assembled mobsters are caught completely off guard, panic and attempt to flee through the woods, leaving a trail of evidence behind.
 Law enforcement meticulously recorded license plate numbers, leading to the indictment and conviction of twenty attendees on conspiracy to obstruct justice charges for providing false statements about the purpose of the clandestine gathering.
-The raid at Apalachin exposed the inner workings of the American Mafia to the public, drawing unprecedented scrutiny and ultimately contributing to Vito's downfall several years later when he is formally convicted of dealing in heroin.
+The raid at Apalachin exposed the inner workings of the American Mafia to the public, drawing unprecedented scrutiny and ultimately contributing to Genovese's downfall several years later when he is formally convicted of dealing in heroin.
 Costello, on the other hand, achieves his dream of a peaceful retirement and dies an old man.